-The emphasis is on the ability to effectively and efficiently control the raft in real situations, with consistency, left and right in a white water environment.
+The emphasis is on the ability to effectively and efficiently control the raft in real situations, with consistency, left and right in an artificial man-made white water environment.
 Skills should be assessed holistically throughout the duration of the assessment; with manoeuvres and actions applied tactically in the given environment and framed within the context of being able to fulfil the given guiding responsibilities.